 Put this cute idea together with your mini entomologists using gumdrops, toothpicks and any other candy or food you have on hand to make the parts.
 Visit the Amateur Entomologist’s Society to get graphics on parts of the insect and talk about it with your kiddos as you craft gummy parts.

 4. Make a Gumdrop Catapult

 There is science and then there is SCIENCE!
 Sending candy hurling through the air because your parents said you are learning is pretty much the best scenario a kid can imagine (next to eating all of said candy).
-And thanks to Joy in the Works your kids can join in the fun.
-You don’t need too many fancy things to make this happen, but make sure you have a camera on hand to capture their faces when you tell them what today’s science lesson is.
+And thanks to Joy in the Works your kids can join in the science fun.
+You don’t need too many fancy things to make this science experiment happen, but make sure you have a camera on hand to capture their faces when you tell them what today’s kids science lesson is.
 Get the engineering how-to here.

 photo: Oregon Dept. of Transportation via flickr